Does azithromycin cause prolonged qt

 4. Genetic factors: Certain genetic factors can predispose individuals to QT interval prolongation.
 Genetic testing may be considered in some cases to assess the risk of QT prolongation.

-See also Azithromycin doccheck
+See also Azithromycin alcohol after 5 days

 5. Other risk factors: Factors such as age, gender, and comorbidities can also influence QT interval duration.
 It is important to consider these factors when assessing the risk of QT prolongation in patients.